 Even if you did earn the mythical £30,000 a year then you’d be giving at least £10,000 of it back to the driving school in the form of a franchise.
 That’s if the franchise was just £192 a week and many of them are a lot more than that.

 This is why lessons with these schools cost so much.
 Pupils often think it’s because they have the best instructors but the high prices are really because the pupils are paying for the instructors training and/or franchise.

 So what happens if you only earn £20,000?
 You still have to give them the £10,000 taking your earnings down to below the minimum wage.

 What if you earn £5000 or nothing?
 You still have to pay it because that’s what it says in the contract you signed.
 Every driving school contract I have seen has it written in the small print that they make no guarantees that they’ll be able to supply you with work but you have to pay the franchise fee no matter what.

 Even if you fail the training and never work as a driving instructor you can still be liable to pay up to two years of franchise fees to the school you signed up to train with.
-You can read more about this on my driving instructor training scam page.
+It has been known for people to start training, fail at the first test and then be sent a bill for £8000.
+Can’t pay?
+They’ll start legal proceedings and could even make you sell your house to make payment.
+Read more about my driving instructor training scams.

 How do holidays work for driving instructors?

 Many driving instructors end up working every bank holiday, over Christmas and throughout the summer.